Leicestershire and Derbyshire Yeomanry: History

 The Royal Anglian company converted to become 158th (Royal Anglian) Transport Regiment of the Royal Logistic Corps in 1996, and ceased to maintain its yeomanry lineage.

-Meanwhile B (Leicestershire and Derbyshire Yeomanry) Squadron, The Royal Yeomanry was re-designated E (Leicestershire and Derbyshire Yeomanry) Squadron, The Royal Yeomanry in June 2015.
-It now uses the Land Rover RWMIK and operates in a light armoured reconnaissance role.
+Meanwhile, B (Leicestershire and Derbyshire Yeomanry) Squadron, The Royal Yeomanry was re-designated E (Leicestershire and Derbyshire Yeomanry) Squadron, The Royal Yeomanry in June 2015.
+It now uses the British Army Jackal mounted with heavy machine gun and Heckler & Koch GMG and operates in a light armoured reconnaissance role.